Privacy Policies Hub

 These processing activities are governed by other privacy notices, which will be provided to you as applicable.
 We recommend reading this entire Notice to ensure you are fully informed about how we collect, use, store, disclose, or otherwise process your personal information, as well as your privacy rights.

-2. WHO WE ARE AND OUR DATA PROTECTION OFFICER
+2. WHO WE ARE

-Cloud Linux Software, Inc. is registered at 20791 Three Oaks Pkwy, #980, Estero, FL 33929, USA, may access your personal data for recruitment purposes.
-If you have any questions about this Privacy Notice or want to know more about how we handle your personal data, please contact our Data Protection Officer (DPO) via email at: [email protected].
+If you have any questions about this Privacy Notice or want to know more about how we handle your personal data, please contact our Data Protection Officer (DPO) via email at [email protected].

 3. HOW IS YOUR PERSONAL DATA PROCESSED

 In most cases, we collect personal data directly from you.
 We may also receive information from third parties (e.g., referrers, recruiting agencies, previous employers, and background check providers).
-Additionally, we use publicly available sources like job boards and social networking platforms to contact potential candidates.
+Additionally, we use publicly available sources like social networking platforms to contact potential candidates.
 You are not legally required to provide us with your personal data.
 However, failure to provide certain information may prevent us from processing your application (e.g., if we cannot verify your right to work in the relevant country).
 Accurate and complete information is essential for the recruitment process.

 4. WHAT PERSONAL DATA WE PROCESS